Marianasousa-blip/Marianasousa-blip/README.md

 <h2 align="left">Hi 👋!
-My name is Mariana and I'm a developer junior, from Brazil</h2>
+My name is Mariana and I'm a developer web junior, from Brazil</h2>

 ###